LostHopes/secured-accounts-lab/README.md

 For these purposes we're gonna use flask-simple-captcha library

-- [ ] implement captcha auth during registrations
+- [x] implement captcha auth during registrations

-Requirements for the password:
-- [x] length >= 8 symbols
-- [x] lower and upper case letters
-- [x] must contain at least one number
-- [x] must containt at least one symbol
-- [x] if users doesn't exist in the database, send a info flash and redirect him/her to the register page
-- [x] compare hashes, not passwords

 # Installation